Fish Eaters: The Whys and Hows of Traditional Catholicism

 1

 Ten years after Cortes's conquest, on December 9, 1531, a peasant named Cuauhtlatoatzin -- now known as St. Juan Diego -- had a vision of Our Lady on a hill called Tepeyac in what is now Mexico City, a hill where the Aztecs once worshipped Tonantzin, their mother godess.
-She spoke to Juan in his native Nahuatl language, revealing to him that she is the Mother of God, and that she wanted a church built on the hill.
+She spoke to Juan in his native Nahuatl language, revealing to him that she is the Mother of the God, and that she wanted a church built on the hill.

 Juan ran to tell the Archbishop, Fray Juan de Zumárraga, what he saw, but the Archbishop disbelieved him.
 On that same day, Juan saw Our Lady again, and she insisted he persevere, so on the following day, the 10th of December, he returned to the Archbishop and pleaded with him once more.
 This time, the Archbishop told Juan to ask her for a sign, some proof.
 So Juan returned to the hill and told the Blessed Virgin what